Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 .. todo::

-Consider to always strips ANSI coloring for CSV formats.
+Consider to force stripping of ANSI coloring for CSV and other markup formats.

 """